 Chegan (pronounced chee-gen) is short for “cheating vegan.”
-The word is commonly misspelled, “cheagan.”
+The word is often misspelled as, “cheagan.”

-Chegan reference someone who eats vegan nearly all the time, but deliberately slips up—probably most often in the presence of pizza or ice cream (see: Bill Clinton).
-Other chegans are stricter about avoiding visible quantities of animal products, but are inclined to say “fuck it” when the substance in question is a food’s nineteenth ingredient.
-And still other chegans will consume animal products when hungry, in situations that where finding vegan food is difficult.
+Chegan denotes someone who eats vegan nearly all the time, but deliberately slips up on rare occasions—probably most often in the presence of pizza or salmon (see: Noah Djokovic and Bill Clinton).
+Other chegans strictly avoid visible quantities of animal products at all times, but are inclined to say “screw it” when the substance in question is a food’s nineteenth ingredient.
+And still other chegans will consume animal products when vegan food is hard to find.

 Why The Chegan Concept is Beneficial

-Predictably, many Level 5 Vegans view chegans as the worst kinds of heretics, and reserve for them a level of scorn they’d never heap upon someone who ate meat by the cartload (see: Vegan Police).
-But hating on chegans doesn’t make much sense.
-After all, anyone who dramatically cuts their consumption of animal products deserves praise.
+Yet, perhaps predictably, many Level 5 Vegans view chegans as the worst kinds of heretics, and reserve for them a level of scorn they’d never heap upon someone who ate meat by the cartload.
+But hating on chegans makes zero sense.
+Even the most cheating of chegans is still far ahead of 99 percent of the population, in terms of cutting animal products from their diet.

-While there are many compelling reasons to go vegan, a chegan diet is also an important step forward for most people.
 Many aspiring vegans find the idea of going totally vegan right away too difficult.
 For them, the chegan concept can encourage quick progress without imposing undue pressure.
-To begin your journey to chegan and maybe beyond, check out our How to Go Vegan guide and our Easy Vegan Foods pages.
+To begin your journey to chegan and possibly beyond, check out my How to Go Vegan guide and my Easy Vegan Foods article.

 Note: the author is an (only occasionally insufferable) Level 5 Vegan who believes chegans will be decisive in wiping out animal agribusiness.